20 things to do for under $20 in Hawaii

 Their award-winning rums are made using local ingredients, including Hawaiian cane sugar.
 Koloa Rum Company is the first and only licensed distillery on Kauai.

-Koloa Rum Tasting Room located at the historic Kilohana Plantation in Lihue.
-Tastings are offered daily every half-hour beginning at 10 a.m.
-No reservations are accepted, but a sign-up sheet is available in the retail store.
-Tastings are limited to 16 people, so come early to make sure you get a spot.
+Koloa Rum Tasting Room is located at the historic Kilohana Plantation in Lihue.
+Tastings are offered Monday through Saturday, every hour beginning at 10 a.m.

 18. Take a ride on a train through a plantation

-Well out into the heart of the plantation you will get off of the train so that you can see the farm’s animals – pigs, goats, sheep, cattle, and horses.
+Well, out into the heart of the plantation you will get off of the train so that you can see the farm’s animals – pigs, goats, sheep, cattle, and horses.
+The train even stops so you can feed the animals.

 19. Visit The Kilauea Lighthouse and Wildlife Refuge